 Impact

 vm2 is an open‑source virtual machine and sandbox for Node.js.
 Versions prior to 3.11.2 are affected by a sandbox breakout vulnerability.
 An error caused by a null prototype reference allows code executing inside a vm2 sandbox to escape the isolation boundary and run arbitrary instructions with the privileges of the hosting Node.js process.
-The weakness is classified as CWE‑668, indicating a privilege escalation that bypasses intended access controls, leading to potential compromise of confidentiality, integrity, and availability of the host application.
+The vulnerability maps to CWE‑668 (Privilege Escalation) and CWE‑653 (Failure to Make Use of a Secret as Intended), indicating that the exploit both bypasses intended access controls and misuses internal data that should remain private.
+This results in potential compromise of confidentiality, integrity, and availability of the host application.

 Affected Systems